christopher-beckham/amr/README.md

 3. Activate the new conda environment:
 `$ conda activate amr`

+(Note: this was my dev environment exported directly to yaml, and may contain a lot of unnecessary dependencies.
+If you want a more clean environment, it shouldn't be too hard to start from scratch -- all of the dependencies can be easily downloaded with either `pip` or `conda`.)

 ### Getting the data

 For most of the experiments, there is no need to download external datasets since they are already provided `torchvision` (namely, MNIST and SVHN).
 The exception to this is the DSprites dataset (used for the disentanglement experiments).
 In order to download this, simply do: